Biings/biings-ds/docs/color.md

-<h6 class="is-uppercase has-text-grey">Foundation</h6><h1 class="title is-0 is-family-secondary is-size-1-mobile">Colors</h1>
+<h6 class="is-uppercase has-text-grey has-text-weight-medium">Foundation</h6><h1 class="title is-0 is-family-secondary is-size-1-mobile">Colors</h1>
 <hr class="is-visible is-size-3">
-<p class="subtitle is-4 is-family-secondary"><strong>Color</strong> brings a design to life.
+<p class="subtitle is-4 is-size-5-mobile is-family-secondary"><strong>Color</strong> brings a design to life.
 It is used to express emotion and tone, as well as place emphasis and create associations.
 Color should always be used in meaningful ways in order to create patterns and visual cues.</p>
 <hr class="is-visible is-size-3">
 <br>
-<h2 class="title is-3 is-spaced is-family-sans-serif">Brand</h2>
+<h2 class="title is-3"><strong>Brand</strong></h2>

 Brand colors are used when refering to Biings or any of its products.